5 minutes with…Michelle Johnson, National Clinical Executive Director, NHS Supply Chain

 If you are looking to progress your career within the Healthcare sector, do not hesitate to speak to our NHS Healthcare Practice.
 You can contact Corinne Attwood, or Hannah Wade via their pages.

-Categories: Healthcare, NHS Healthcare
+Categories: NHS Healthcare